Cart

 Mother of Thousands Succulents are great at propagating.
 Here are the best plant propagation tips:

-Provide Adequate Light: Place the tray or pots in bright indirect light.
+5. Provide Good Lighting: Place the tray or pots in bright indirect light.
 Too much direct sunlight can scorch the young plants.

-- Be Patient: It may take a few weeks for the plantlets to establish roots and start to grow.
+6. Be Patient: It may take a few weeks for the plantlets to create roots and start to grow.
 Be patient and careful to not overwater.

-By following these steps, you’ll soon have a thriving collection of Mother of Thousands Succulents.
-Next, we'll cover the ideal lighting to keep your succulents happy and healthy!
+By following these steps, you’ll soon have a thriving collection of Mother of Thousands Succulents!

 Succulent Light Requirements